n005/FallDrop/README.md

 # FallDrop
 A simple plugin for MC.
-When you fall, you drop yout inventory.
+When you fall, you drop your inventory.